VirgilSecurity/virgil-sdk-pfs-x/README.md

 With the open session, which works in both directions, Sender and Receiver can continue PFS-encrypted communication.

-__Next:__ Take a look at our [Get Started](/docs/get-started/pfs-encrypted-communication.md) guide to see the whole scenario of the PFS-encrypted communication.
+Take a look at our [Get Started](/docs/swift/get-started/pfs-encrypted-communication.md) guide to see the whole scenario of the PFS-encrypted communication.

 ## Register Users